-Daniel Perek is the founder and one of the Overseers of a Messianic Peshitta Congregation in The Woodlands, Texas, until recently.
+Daniel Perek founded and oversaw a Messianic Peshitta Congregation in The Woodlands, Texas, until recently.
 He now oversees a small, intimate Messianic assembly in Conroe, Tx.
 Daniel spent six years in the U.S. Navy as a Submariner, and has worked for twenty-eight years in SCADA integration.
-He was ordained as a Messianic Jewish Rabbi some years ago, but prefers not to be called such, in accordance with Matt 23:8; he earned a BA in Bible, and an MA in History from Sam Houston State University.
+He earned a BA in Bible, and an MA in History from Sam Houston State University.
 He is the descendant of Ashkenazi Jews on both his father’s and mother’s sides, and is proud to have learned of that heritage after he became a Messianic believer some thirty years ago.
 He currently works full time as a Systems Integrator in The Woodlands, Tx.